chovanecadam/sandbox/README.md

 A simple sandbox to play around.

-Alice isn't connected to internet and has enabled routing.
+Alice and Bob aren't connected to internet.
+Alice has enabled routing.
 Bob and Alice have http servers runnig accessible from localhost.
 Each host can ssh to any other host with public key.
 Also they all share a shared folder with host.